 Witherspoon, who taught geology to K-12 teachers and their students for 17 years at DeKalb County Schools' Fernbank Science Center, says Roadside Geology of Georgia appeals to families who travel in Georgia.
-"If you've visited an overlook in north Georgia, left tracks in the sand on Tybee Island, or floated the Chattahoochee, you've had a rock adventure.
-This book lets you spice those adventures up with a little science, by understanding the geology behind the landmarks we encounter whenever we go outside in Georgia."
+"This book lets you spice up your Georgia travels with a little science, by understanding the geology behind the landmarks we encounter whenever we go outside in Georgia."

 Natural Communities of Georgia teaches the public to recognize and protect Georgia's many treasures of the natural world.
-"You will be amazed to learn of Georgia's diversity, from high mountain peaks that host species that are typically found much farther north, to the incomparable Okefenokee Swamp, where alligators and plants combine to form a lush, tropical feel," according to Edwards, who retired this year from Georgia State University.
+"You will be amazed to learn of Georgia's diversity, from high mountain peaks that host species that are typically found much farther north, to the incomparable Okefenokee Swamp, where alligators and plants combine to form a lush, tropical feel," according to Edwards, who retired in 2015 from Georgia State University.